Taiwan Foundation for Democracy: History

 TFD was one of the largest donors to the Victims of Communism Memorial Foundation, donating US$1 million towards the construction of the Victims of Communism Memorial in Washington, DC.

 On 9 November 2009, TFD unveiled a segment of the Berlin Wall to mark the 20th anniversary of the fall of the Berlin Wall as a symbol of the quest for global democracy.

-On 3 August 2022, TFD was sanctioned by the Taiwan Affairs Office for supporting Taiwanese independence.
+On 3 August 2022, TFD was sanctioned by the Taiwan Affairs Office for supporting Taiwanese independence as a "diehard "Taiwan independence" separatist" organization.